 Songwriter, producer and multi-instrumentalist Sam Kempe would likely lament to you that he has wasted valuable time throughout his 29-year life, and done so in quite extensive periods.
 A quick evaluation of his story would reveal that to be an exaggeration, though his insecurity exercises the same persistence, and should simply be left to wreak the havoc upon his mind that it will.
 These feelings are, at his current age, facts of life that Kempe is now quite keen to.
 For Sam, a lifelong musician, songwriting is a long and delicate process that has required him to walk many different paths.
 Debuted in 2020, Pinewood is the culmination of Sam's musical being to date.
 He writes of prolonged periods of darkness, times in which he continues searching until he discovers the light to guide him to where he needs to be.
 His music's primary directive is learning oneself better during trying times and finding the deeper parts of one's mind, so that this knowledge and understanding of self can stand guard against the inevitable return of dark feelings.
-Pinewood's debut EP, 'All Things with Symmetry,' was released in May 2020.
-As the perils of the year 2020 unfolded, as did Kempe's plans for touring to promote ATWS.
-He continued onward, locked away in his studio, writing and producing his follow-up EP, 'Carolina Daydream,' to release later in the same year.
+Pinewood's debut EP, 'All Things with Symmetry,' was released in May 2020, followed-up by EP, 'Carolina Daydream' in December of the same year.

 The Southern Sounding: "Track Premiere: Pinewood - 'Riverbank'"